 Should You Still Seek Compensation?

 Even if you bear some responsibility for an accident, you should still seek compensation.
 Maybe you weren’t wearing a helmet, or you were lane-splitting at high speeds, but that doesn’t mean you have to accept a brain injury, damaged limbs, or PTSD.
-You can still receive compensation, even if you’re found partially at fault for the accident.
+You can still receive compensation, even if you are at fault or partially at fault for the accident.

 Compensation for a motorcycle accident can vary widely.
 The total amount awarded will depend heavily on what type of injury you suffered and what expenses you will likely incur.
-Amounts may be assigned based on medical expenses, lost income, and pain and suffering.
+Amounts based on medical expenses, loss of income, and pain and suffering are eligible for allocation.